 What we like: Lightweight for a telephoto zoom.

-There are few E-mount lens choices at the telephoto end of the spectrum, and this model has the farthest reach with an equivalent of 315mm (second is the 18-200mm below with an equivalent of 300mm).
-The Sony 55-210mm OSS is available in many of Sony's mirrorless camera kits, or you can buy it on its own for around $350 (it’s a much better value as part of a kit).
-The only thing to complain about here is low light performance with a maximum aperture of f/4.5, but you do get OSS image stabilization.
-Perhaps we will see a faster E-mount telephoto lens down the road, but until then the 55-210mm is keeping most photographers happy.
+There aren’t all that many E-mount lens choices at the telephoto end of the spectrum, but the wallet-friendly 55-210mm model has the farthest reach with an equivalent of 315mm (second is the 18-200mm below with an equivalent of 300mm).
+All in all, you get decent optics, a low weight for a lens of this type at 12.2 ounces, and a reasonable price.
+Keep in mind that the 55-210mm OSS is available in many of Sony's mirrorless camera kits, or you can buy it on its own for around $350 (it’s a much better value as part of a kit).

 35mm equivalent: 27-300mm

 What we like: All-in-one lenses offer maximum versatility.

 What we don’t: Feels bulky on Sony’s smaller E-mount cameras.

 We understand the draw to all-in-one lenses.
 Instead of buying and carrying multiple zooms or primes, one lens covers everything from wide angle to telephoto.
 They aren’t, however, the best from an image quality perspective and lag behind purpose-built lenses at their respective focal lengths.
 The Sony 18-200mm does capture sharp images, comes with OSS for when natural light is low, and is faster than the 55-210mm above.
 Most importantly, you can throw it on your camera and never need to change glass.